mbabynames search ✿

 Leander Alexander

-"noble and strong" (Leander) meets "defender of the people" (Alexander).
+"lion man" (Leander) meets "defender of the people" (Alexander).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Alexander (4 syllables) builds on the shorter Leander, giving the name forward momentum.

 Leander Christopher